Definition of Language

 (noun) A symbolic means of communicating through gestures, sounds, or written words.

-Example: Spoken English, sign language, or the words you are currently reading.
+- The words you are currently reading.

 - Plural: languages

 - Also called:

 - “Class boundaries are also maintained by language, speech patterns, and pronunciation.
 Members of the upper class speak more directly and in a more assured manner than do members of the working and lower classes.
 Their confident demeanor, in turn, enables upper- and upper-middle-class speakers to project images of credibility, honesty, and competence that are important in all social arenas—especially the workplace” (Thompson and Hickey 2012:221).

 - “Every attempt to definitely say what language is is subject to a curious limitation.
 For the only medium with which we can define language is language itself.
 We are therefore unable to circumscribe the whole of language within our definition.
 It may be best, then, to leave language undefined, and to thus acknowledge its open-endedness, its mysteriousness” (Abram 1996:73).